henry32144/cyclegan-notebook/README.md

 ## Known Issues

-* **Memory leak**: it will generally use more and more RAM while training, currently I have no idea where the problem occur.
-I avoid OOM by restarted the notebook after several epochs, the checkpoint would be stored every 5 epochs by default, so that is ok.

-* **Fail message in console**: While training, the console will appear this message `meta_optimizer.cc:502 layout failed: Invalid argument: Size of values 0 does not match size of permutation 4.`, I don't know where is the error occur, this error message also appear in the [Tensorflow Official CycleGAN Tutorial](https://www.tensorflow.org/tutorials/generative/cyclegan).
-I guess the problem may be in the training step function.
+* **Fail message in console**: While training the models in tensorflow notebook, the console will appear this message `meta_optimizer.cc:502 layout failed: Invalid argument: Size of values 0 does not match size of permutation 4.`, I don't know where is the error occur, this error message also appear in the [Tensorflow Official CycleGAN Tutorial](https://www.tensorflow.org/tutorials/generative/cyclegan).

 ## Acknowledgements